 6 For while we were still helpless, at the right time Christ died for the ungodly.
 7 For one will hardly die for a righteous man; though perhaps for the good man someone would dare even to die.
 8 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.
-9 Much more then, having been justified by His blood, we shall be saved from the wrath of God through Him.
+9 Much more, having been justified by His blood, we shall be saved from the wrath of God through Him.
 10 For if while we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved in His life.
 11 And not only this, but we also exult in God through our Lord Jesus Christ, through whom we have now received the reconciliation.
 (Rom5:1-11)

 Proceeding through the letter of Romans, I am not endeavouring to provide a running commentary but am drawing out those aspects of Paul’s teaching which in the past had eluded me and in some cases were directly contradicted by what I then believed.

-This in turn gives insight into what is perhaps the ultimate mystery of God – His willingness to permit the Evil One to enter the world to tempt and fatally damage the masterpiece of His creation: humanity.
+This in turn gives insight into what is perhaps the ultimate mystery of God.
+That is His permitting the Evil One to enter the world to fatally damage the masterpiece of His creation: humanity.
 For if there had been no sin and the suffering that comes with it there would have been no need for the Saviour or His Cross.
-None would have come to share in His suffering, and as is being disclosed, suffering is a prerequisite for those who are to be raised to divinity and attain to God.
-Such a principle even applied to the incarnate Word, who having humbled Himself as a man “for the joy that was set before Him, endured the cross and despised the shame, and has sat down at the right hand of the throne of God.
+None would have come to share in His suffering – and as is being disclosed, suffering is a prerequisite for those who are to be raised to divinity and attain to God.
+Such a principle even applied to God’s Word; who having humbled Himself as a man “For the joy that was set before Him, endured the cross and despised the shame, and has sat down at the right hand of the throne of God.
 (Heb12:2).